-Inspired by old mugs taken in Australia, artist Jason Mark finally answers the question, "What would the Joker look like in the Prohibition era?"
+Inspired by mugshots taken in Australia in the 1920s, artist Jason Mark has answered the question, "What would the Joker look like in the Prohibition era?"

-You may have seen this great collection of mugshots from 1920s Australia floating around the Internet.
+You've probably seen this great collection of mugshots from 1920s Australia floating around the internet.
 A couple of years ago, they were exhibited at the Sydney Justice & Police Museum, and they caused quite a stir thanks to the rather stylish look of the arrestees.

 They caught the attention of Canadian CG artist Jason Mark, aka Jempix.
 Although Gotham is generally a little more '40s noir than 1920s Prohibition, Mark has done a fantastic job of blending the villains of Gotham with the slyly amused and sullen villains of those photographs.

-The series, called "The Usual Suspects," was drawn using ZBrush, then tidied up in Photoshop.
-It features four of our favorite villains: "John Doe" (the Joker, who was never named in the Batman universe); Oswald Cobblepot (the Penguin); Harvey Dent (Two-Face); and Victor Fries (Mr Freeze).
-Our favorite, of course, would probably be the Joker, but Mark has managed to capture the essence of each character perfectly.
+The series, called "The Usual Suspects", was drawn using ZBrush, then tidied up in Photoshop, and features four of our favourite villains: "John Doe" (the Joker, who was never named in the Batman universe), Oswald Cobblepot (the Penguin), Harvey Dent (Two-Face) and Victor Fries (Mr Freeze).
+Our favourite, of course, is probably be the Joker — but Mark has managed to capture the essence of each character perfectly.

-Now someone needs to show him the equivalent mugshots of women -- we'd love to see what he makes of Catwoman, Poison Ivy, Talia al Ghul, and Harley Quinn.
-Although we have to admit, the 1920s were a lot sartorially kinder to guys than they were to gals.
+Now someone needs to show him the equivalent mugshots of women — we'd love to see what he makes of Catwoman, Poison Ivy, Talia al Ghul and Harley Quinn.
+Although we have to admit, the 1920s were a lot sartorially kinder to men than they were to women.

 You can see more art by Jason Mark (and the Usual Suspects in full size) on his blog.